wp-plugins/shutter/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.7.1 =
+* Switched title conditional for galleries.
+Gallery titles will display by default.
+They can be hidden with [shutter_galleries title="false"]

 = 0.7 =
 * Enhancement: Display title in galleries shortcode.
 Example: [shutter_galleries title="true"]